gabledata/recap-website/docs/integrations/snowflake.md

 ## Limitations and Constraints

-The conversion functions raise a `ValueError` exception if the conversion is not possible due to the Snowflake data type being unknown.
+The conversion functions raise a `ValueError` exception if the conversion is not possible.